DavidNovoaP/OCENCH/readme.md

 OCENCH is a One-Class Classification and Anomaly Detection method based on the use of random projections of the original data space to reduce their complexity (Figure 1), followed by a process based on  Delaunay triangulation to geometrically represent the normal class in these low-dimensional spaces through subdivisible and expandable non-convex hulls (Figure 2).

 The limits of the normal class are iteratively adapted during the training phase.
 This process is carried out based on a normalized parameter (*l*) that controls the adjustment level and can be easily tuned by the user for each scenario.
 Furthermore, if in a low-dimensional space the normal class cannot be accurately represented by a single non-convex hull, it will be subdivided as many times as necessary to fit the shape of the data.
+Finally, to avoid the effect of over-adjustment of the training data, the limits of the NCHs will be expanded based on the expansion factor parameter (*extend*).

 The developed OCENCH algorithm allows working with non-convex data sets in a novel way, offering a robust behavior and remarkable performance, positioning itself as an alternative for both convex and non-convex problems.